Tuesday, 22 November 2011

 At normal cycling speeds, you barely notice that you've ridden over a speed-bump like this.
 If you cycle faster, then you do need to be aware of them.

-I've found that 35 km/h is just about uncomfortable over this speed-bump.
+I've found that 35 km/h is on the edge of being uncomfortable over this speed-bump.
 That's quite typical.
 I guess at that sort of speed the speed-bump ought to warn me as well as the mopeds about the upcoming road junction (behind the camera).

-Note also the separate pedestrian path and the lighting to preserve social safety at night-time.
+Note also the lighting to preserve social safety at night-time.
 The upcoming tunnel, which gives cyclists a short-cut under the railway line, is always lit.

 Bromfietsen and death

-Often people from outside the Netherlands, as well as those from inside the Netherlands, greatly overestimate the danger posed by bromfietsen - the small mopeds / scooters which are allowed on cycle-paths.
+It is quite often the case that people from outside the Netherlands, not to mention those born and bred here, greatly overestimate the danger posed by bromfietsen and snorfietsen - the small mopeds / scooters which are allowed on some cycle-paths.

 There are two classes of mopeds.
-The slow ones which can travel at up to 25 km/h (the same speed as an electrically assisted bicycle) and which don't require the rider to wear a helmet and which are allowed on the cycle-paths, and the faster ones which travel at up to 45 km/h, which require helmets and which are allowed only on some rural cycle-paths but not on urban cycle-paths.
+The slow ones can travel at up to 25 km/h, the same speed as an electrically assisted bicycle, and don't require the rider to wear a helmet.
+These are allowed on the cycle-paths in just the same way as are electric assisted bicycles.
+The faster mopeds are limited to 45 km/h and require the rider to wear a helmet.
+These are not allowed on urban cycle-paths but are allowed on some rural cycle-paths, where they occasionally provide entertainment for faster cyclists.

 7 comments: